3D-e-Chem/tycho-knime-node-archetype/src/main/resources/archetype-resources/README.md

 ${symbol_pound}${symbol_pound} Continuous Integration

-Configuration files to run Continuous Integration builds on Linux (Travis-CI), OS X (Travis-CI) and Windows (AppVeyor) are present.
+Configuration files to run Continuous Integration builds for GitHub actions are present.

-See `./.travis.yml` file how to trigger a Travis-CI build for every push or pull request.
+See `./.github/workflows/ci.yml` file how to trigger a GitHub action workflow run for every push or pull request.
-Also see `./.travis.yml` file how to perform a [SonarCloud](https://sonarcloud.io/) analysis and code coverage.
+Also see `..github/workflows/ci.yml` file how to perform a [SonarCloud](https://sonarcloud.io/) analysis and code coverage.

-See `./appveyor.yml` file how to run on https://www.appveyor.com .

 To cite the KNIME node, a [DOI](https://en.wikipedia.org/wiki/Digital_object_identifier) can be generated when a GitHub release is made.
 To enable, the GitHub repository must be connected on https://zenodo.org/account/settings/github/ .
 The connection must be made before creating a GitHub release.
 To [cite the software](https://research-software.org/citation/developers/) a human and computer readable file called `CITATION.cff` is included.